Test Drive (EP): Charts and certifications

-The release charted in both single, and as far as the sales are concerned, mostly albums charts.
+The release charted in both single, and as far as the sales are concerned, most albums charts.
 The digital EP reached the number one spot on iTunes Dance album charts, and tenth spot on the overall Albums chart.
 On the Billboard charts, it peaked at number one on Hot Singles Sales, number two on Dance Singles Sales, and number eleven for five weeks on Hot Dance Club Songs.

 In Japan has reached number sixteen on the Billboards Japan Hot 100 and debuted at number one on the Top Album chart.
 It has debuted on the Oricon's weekly album charts at number one, selling nearly 109,000 copies in its first week of release, and charted for seven weeks.
 It was the best performance by a Japanese artist's foreign album release since Hikaru Utada released Exodus in 2004.
 It was the 55th best-selling album of the year in Japan, and was certified Gold by RIAJ.